-This information is transmitted to Microsoft servers in the US and stored there for a maximum of 180 days.
+This information is transmitted to Microsoft servers in the USA and stored there for a maximum of 180 days.
 Data is transferred in accordance with the EU Commission’s so-called standard contractual clauses to ensure an adequate level of data protection.

 For more information on Bing analytics services, visit the Bing website.